 You can benefit from more glycine in your daily diet.
 Glycine is not a cure all.
 It may help with sleep and mood, brain health, blood sugar control, digestion and more.

-First consider eating glycine rich foods instead of supplementing.
+First consider eating proper foods instead of glycine supplementation.

 It’s important to note that the research for many of the health benefits is early.
 We certainly need more research, however, the future looks bright for glycine.